If you're running a business, it's important to make sure that your email is protected. One way to do this is to set up DMARC for your domain.

 Before you start, there are a few things you need to do to make sure that your domain is ready for DMARC.

-First and foremost, you’ll need to set up SPF and DKIM for your domain for DMARC to work in the first place.
+First and foremost, you’ll need to set up SPF and DKIM in Google for your domain for DMARC to work in the first place.
 DMARC relies on SPF and DKIM to verify that emails are coming from authorized sources.
 If you need help setting these up, you can check out our guides on setting up SPF and setting up DKIM.

 Next, get your domain host sign-in information if you don’t already have it.
 You'll need this to add the DMARC record to your DNS settings.
 You can get it by reaching out to your domain provider.